DUI in New Port Richey

 Read our DUI case results to learn more about how we get the administrative suspension invalidated.

-So even if you don't get it suspension invalidated, your attorney can gather valuable information that can be used to fight the criminal case during pre-trial motion hearings or at trial.
+But even if the suspension is not invalidated, your attorney can gather valuable information that can be used to fight the criminal case during pre-trial motion hearings or at trial.

 Attorneys for DUI in New Port Richey, FL

-Contact the attorneys at the Sammis Law Firm to discuss the best way to fight your DUI charge.
-Whether you took the breath test, blood test, urine test, or refused to submit to a chemical test, we can help you fight the case.
+Whether you took the breath, blood, or urine tests or refused to submit to a chemical test, we can help you fight the case aggressively.

-We can answer your questions about the best DUI defense strategies for your case.
-Our offices are located in New Port Richey, directly across from the courthouse in Little Road.
+We can answer your questions about the best DUI defense strategies.
+Visit our office in New Port Richey, directly across from the courthouse on Little Road.

 Agencies for DUI Enforcement in West Pasco County

 The law enforcement agencies in Pasco County that conduct DUI investigations prosecuted at the courthouse in New Port Richey, FL, include:

 - the Pasco County Sheriff’s Office – West Pasco Patrol Division;

 We are familiar with the tactics used by these agencies and their standard operating procedures for DUI investigations.